QA-Learning/spring-microservices-testing/readme.md

 This application contains 2 micro services - department service and employee service which is developed using java,spring framework.
 Employee service will have the employee details and the department service will have the department details of each employee.
 Each service has couple of GET and POST Api endpoints

-Each service has its own controller which interacts with rest clients, service where the business logic resides and the repository to interact with the Mongodb.

 # Setup Instructions for the workshop:

 **Prerequisites**